Today, we will discuss the finish-to-start relationship. This is the most commonly used relation in the network diagram.

 Let’s see a scenario with lag.

-After plastering the wall, you will wait for two days to let it cure; then you can start painting.
-Here the relation is finish-to-start with two days of lag.
+After plastering the wall, you will wait two days for it to cure before starting to paint.
+Here, the relation is finish-to-start with two days of lag.

 Suppose you are constructing a two-floor building.
 You have two activities in sequence: electrical work and painting.
-The duration of the electrical work is ten days, and the painting will take six days.
+The electrical work will take ten days, and the painting will take six days.

 However, as you complete the electrical work on the ground floor in five days, you begin painting while the electrical work on the second floor continues.